bogdanvuk/rst/examples/paper/source/index.rst

 .. figure:: images/profiling.png

-    Profiling results of the |algo| algorithm C implementation.
+    Profiling results of the |algo| algorithm's C implementation.

-The execution times shown for the functions represent only the self time, i.e. the execution times of its subfunctions are subtracted from the total execution time.
-The functions from the top of the table in :num:`Figure #fig-profiling` (which was sorted by the execution times), all belong to the fitness evaluation task: *evaluate node test()*, *find_dt_leaf_for_inst()*, *find_node_distribution()* and *fitness_eval()*.
-By summing the execution times of these four functions we obtain that the fitness evaluation tasks takes about 99.84% of total time for this particular test.
+The execution times shown for the functions represent only the self time, i.e. the execution times of its subfunctions are subtracted from their total execution time.
+Following functions from table in :num:`Figure #fig-profiling` (which was sorted by the execution times) belong to the fitness evaluation task: *evaluate node test()*, *find_dt_leaf_for_inst()*, *find_node_distribution()* and *fitness_eval()*.
+By summing the execution times of these four functions we obtain that the fitness evaluation task takes about 99.84% of total time for this particular test.

 Hence, the |algo| algorithm has obvious computational bottleneck in the fitness evaluation task, which takes 99.4% of computational time on average, which makes it an undoubtful candidate for hardware acceleration.
 Since the DT mutation task takes insignificant amount of time to perform, it was decided for it to be left in software.
 Further advantage of leaving the mutation in software is the ease of changing and experimenting with this task.
-Many other algorithms can then be implemented in software and make use of the hardware accelerated fitness evaluation task like: Genetic Algorithms (GA), Genetic Programming (GP), Simulated Annealing (SA), etc.
+Many other evolutionary algorithms for optimizing the DT structure can then be implemented in software and make use of the hardware accelerated fitness evaluation task like: Genetic Algorithms (GA), Genetic Programming (GP), Simulated Annealing (SA), etc. This fact significantly expands the potential field of use for the proposed EFTIP co-processor core.

 Co-processor for DT induction - |cop|
 =====================================